sourcegraph/about/handbook/talent/hiring/evaluating_values.md

 - Tell them why you love Sourcegraph!
 - We are transforming the world by making it so that everyone can code.
 - We are a handbook-first company, and lead with transparency.
-- We have experience tremendous revenue growth.
+- We have experienced tremendous revenue growth.
 - We have incredible leadership who set the example for trust and open communication.
 - We have endless growth opportunities and we invest in our employees' professional development.